mediocregopher/radix.v2/README.md

 [![Build Status](https://travis-ci.org/mediocregopher/radix.v2.svg)](https://travis-ci.org/mediocregopher/radix.v2)
 [![GoDoc](https://godoc.org/github.com/mediocregopher/radix.v2?status.svg)](https://godoc.org/github.com/mediocregopher/radix.v2)

+This package is officially **deprecated** in favor of the [new version](https://github.com/mediocregopher/radix), which does everything v2 does but is faster, cleaner, and more flexible.

+# Old README

 Radix is a minimalistic [Redis][redis] client for Go.
 It is broken up into small, single-purpose packages for ease of use.